reiinakano/xcessiv/README.md

 ## Features

-* Fully define your data source, relevant metrics, and base learners with Python code
+* Fully define your data source, cross-validation process, relevant metrics, and base learners with Python code
 * Any model following the Scikit-learn API can be used as a base learner
 * Task queue based architecture lets you take full advantage of multiple cores and embarrassingly parallel hyperparameter searches
 * Easy management and comparison of hundreds of different model-hyperparameter combinations